EDUCATION

 Nurturing Lives in Rural Tamil Nadu

 In response to these challenges, Vincentian priests have been serving these communities with deep commitment.
-As part of their mission, two boarding homes were established in 1968 (Adaikalapuram) and 1977 (Chengam) to provide care and education to children from marginalized backgrounds.
+As part of their mission, two boarding homes were established in 1968 (Adaikalapuram) and 1977 (Chengam) to provide care and education for children from marginalized backgrounds.

-Who We Serve:
+Who We Serve

 - Most children come from poor, broken, or semi-orphaned families